Branching Strategies For High-Velocity Development

 This helps you build better products and keeps your codebase stable.
 Because team members are able to work on portions of the code without impacting others, they can get more done.

 Branching code helps software development teams work in parallel.
 They can use it to coordinate changes and collaborate on a shared codebase.

 When a branch is created, the VCS creates a snapshot of the codebase.
 And as files are modified, teams can merge back changes.
 Branches can be made for features, updating frameworks, creating common components, and managing releases.

-What Is a Branching Strategy
+Why You Need a Branching Strategy

 Branching strategies coordinate work to allow for easier integration of changes and releases.
 They create a development workflow.

 For teams that have hundreds or thousands of developers, branching and merging can be difficult.
 Bad merges and late-stage integrations suck up developers time, potentially delaying future work or releases.

 Simplify Codelines with Perforce Streams